 This is a very proud moment for Vladimir Putin.

-The amount of uh information that relates to collusion and obstruction activity is really quite expensive in this report.
+The amount of information that relates to collusion and obstruction activity is really quite extensive in this report.

-There's significant there's a sick there's significant material in here that we did not know on the question of collusions.
+There's significant, there's significant material in here that we did not know on the question of collusions.

 And the other thing this report did is that it really corroborated a lot of the good journalism that was done.

-He could not find sufficient evidence uh that there was conspiracy by any American knowingly or by any member of the Trump team.
+Mueller, a highly respected investigator and law enforcement official, he could not find sufficient evidence that there was conspiracy by any American knowingly or by any member of the Trump team.

 That's great news, but Barr repeating it over and over and over again, six or seven times.